 There’s ongoing debate and advocacy for the establishment of a national pharmacare program in Canada, which would offer universal drug coverage to all Canadians, similar to the existing healthcare system.
 If such a program is implemented in the future, it could significantly reduce or eliminate out-of-pocket expenses for prescription medications.

-While Canada boasts a healthcare system that is the envy of many countries, prescription drug costs remain a concern for many citizens.
+In Conclusion: While Canada boasts a healthcare system that is the envy of many countries, prescription drug costs remain a concern for many citizens.
 However, by being informed and proactive, Canadians can utilize several avenues to reduce their medication expenses.
 Whether through provincial programs, exploring generic options, or tapping into patient assistance programs, a combination of strategies can help ensure that necessary medications remain accessible and affordable.